GeoBosh/Rdpack/README.md

 To prepare a package for importing BibTeX references it is necessary to tell the package management tools that package Rdpack and its Rd macros are needed.
 The references should be put in file inst/REFERENCES.bib.
-These steps are enumerated below in somewhat more detail for convenince, see also the vignette [Inserting_bibtex_references](https://cran.r-project.org/package=Rdpack).
+These steps are enumerated below in somewhat more detail, see also the vignette [Inserting_bibtex_references](https://cran.r-project.org/package=Rdpack).